 Beadle, G. W., 1957 The role of the nucleus in heredity, pp. 3-22 in The Chemical Basis of Heredity, edited by W. D. McElroy and B. Glass.
 Johns Hopkins Press, Baltimore.

 Wider use of identifiers and recognized symbols increases the transparency and reproducibility of biological research, while aiding curation into research databases.
-Authors are encouraged to use this spreadsheet, which is designed to be used regularly during the course of a research project, recording reagents as they are received and/or used.
+Authors are encouraged to download the spreadsheet here (Excel file), which is designed to be used regularly during the course of a research project, recording reagents as they are received and/or used.

 The spreadsheet format is convenient and flexible for the researcher and provides commonly used download options for readers of publications.
 Lab-wide use of a common reagent form would facilitate tracking of reagents within the lab and provides information in a structured format that allows bulk downloads and greatly facilitates curation into research databases.
 In addition to reagents, unambiguous identification of specific genes studied is particularly helpful for genetic and genome databases, as well as for the larger research community.

 Authors should upload the spreadsheet as a supplemental file and refer to it at least once in their manuscript as "Reagent Table".
 No numbering is required.
-Please refer to these instructions and the example file when creating your Reagent Table using this template.
+Please refer to these instructions and this example file (Excel) when creating your Reagent Table using this Excel file.
 This template is a new resource from FlyBase, with input from other model organism databases, and will be of use to the wider research community.
-We welcome your feedback: [email protected].
+We welcome your feedback: firstname.lastname@example.org.

 We encourage authors to submit supplemental material that enhances the published manuscript and which may be of interest to other investigators.
 Examples include tables, figures, movies, and extended Materials and Methods sections.
 Enough detail must be provided between the text and the supporting information for the complete replication of the work by an independent scientist.
 In addition, authors are encouraged to provide information that may aid in the use of the results of the paper for additional studies.
 For example, in eQTL studies, the data needed to produce the summary cis and trans plot provides detailed information that another scientist seeking to understand what genes may be regulating their favorite gene may find extremely useful.
 Any information which enhances the impact and usefulness of the work presented is appropriate for the supplement.
 Other examples include complete analysis results (including those not statistically significant) for microarray analyses, metabolomic data or phenotypic data.